danieledurante/GroupTensor-Test/Application-Tutorial.md

 cramer_probabilities <- cramer_probabilities[-which(is.na(cramer_probabilities[, 3])),]
 cramer_probabilities <- cramer_probabilities$value
 ```
-Once this has been done, the `ggplot` code to reproduce the results for the test on the bivariates in **Figure 4**, is provided below.
+Once this has been done, the `ggplot` code to reproduce the results for the tests on the bivariates in **Figure 4**, is provided below.

 ``` r
 matr_1 <- matrix(0,p,p)